FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Application.md

    - The plant objects should include attributes and values for:
      - `id`, `date`, `location`, `bed`.
    - You should omit the `id` and `value` attributes from the radio button for now.
 You'll add those back in later.
+2. Rebuild the module, reload the page (`Shift+reload`), and check that it still renders the table correctly.
-2. Commit the changes to your feature branch with a meaningful commit message.
+3. Commit the changes to your feature branch with a meaningful commit message.

 ## Generating the Units from `data`

 1. Change the page so that the list of units in the "Units" select element to the right of "Quantity" is generated from an array of strings in the Vue instance `data` instead of being hard coded in the `<template>`.
+2. Rebuild the module, reload the page (`Shift+reload`), and check that it still renders the "Units" select element correctly.
-2. Commit the changes to your feature branch with a meaningful commit message.
+3. Commit the changes to your feature branch with a meaningful commit message.

 ## Checklist